Ilex canariensis: Description

 This species is known as acebiño in Spanish and azevinho in Portuguese.
 It is a shrub or small tree up to 6.5 meters tall sometimes 10 m high, evergreen, with a gray trunk.
 It has glossy ovate leaves, 5–7 cm long by and 2.5–4 cm wide, usually whole rounded edges in the leaves and only a few small spines; iota obtuse or rounded.
 The leaves have ovate to ovate to lanceolate, bright and whole.
 The young leaves can be as thorny.

 The flowers are small, clustered in axillary inflorescences.
 The flowers are having four to six white petals, the flowers are located in subterminal leaf axils.
 It blooms from May to June.
 The fruits are globular and red holly.
 Fruits spherical, about 1 cm wide, fleshy, red and located on stems of 3–8 mm long.
 There are two subspecies.
-In the ssp. azevinho (Sol. ex Lowe, Kunkel) the berries may reach 2 cm.
+In the ssp. azevinho (Sol. ex Lowe, Kunkel) the pedicels may reach 2 cm.